GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/integration-guide/index.md

 * **You own and control**: If necessary you can quickly disable the implementation without complex approvals.
 * **Are not business critical**: Since this implementation can disrupt your user's experience, start with low risk target sites.
 * **Total no more than five sites**: You won't need that much traffic or exposure for now.
-* **Represent different themes**: Choose websites that represent different categories (for example, one about sports, another one about news, one more from food and drink, etc.).
+* **Represent different themes**: Choose websites that represent different categories (for example, one about sports, another about news, one more from food and drink, etc.).
 You can [use the internal topics tool in Chrome](/docs/privacy-sandbox/topics/#view-inferred-topics) to validate domains and how they are classified by the Topics machine-learning classifier.
-Learn more about [debugging](/docs/privacy-sandbox/topics/#debug).
+Learn more about [debugging](/docs/privacy-sandbox/topics/#debug) in the Topics API developer guide.

 ## Functional testing and validation